-- This approach is likely to save
+- This approach is likely to save thousands of dollars.

-- The contract was worth
+- The contract was worth several million dollars.

 The digital edition recommends using the dollar symbol and numerals most cases for Australian currency.
 It gives three options for citing foreign currencies supported by a search of Australian corpora.
 It recommends avoiding non-Australian currency symbols where possible and using words instead of symbols when referring to former Australian currency.

 The sixth edition gave the option of using a combination of words and numbers for currency in descriptive and narrative prose.

 The Content Guide did not have guidance on the style for currency.

 Australian Broadcasting Corporation (2020) ‘Currency’, The ABC style guide, ABC website, accessed 3 June 2020.

 General Services Administration (n.d.)
 ‘Numbers and percentages’, 18F content guide, 18F website, accessed 3 June 2020.